A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: The implementation using the finite difference method

 \subsection{The forward problem}

 To generate the simulated data, we solve the forward problem of Problem \ref{cip}.
-That means we compute the solution $u(\x, t)$ to \eqref{para eqn} on the whole plane $\R^2$, given $c(\x).$ Instead of doing so, we solve an analog of \eqref{para eqn} on a domain $\Omega_1 = (R_1, R_1)^2$ where $R_1 = 3 > R = 1.$ To guarantee the correctness of this domain approximation, we take $T$ small, $T = 0.3$, so that the heat generated by $c(\x)$ does not have enough time to hit the boundary of $\Omega_1$ as $t \in [0, T]$.
-In other words, we solve the equation
+That means, given $c(\x)$ {(see each test below for the definition of $c(\x)$)}, we need to compute the solution $u(\x, t)$ to \eqref{para eqn} on the whole plane $\R^2$.
+Instead of doing so, we solve an analog of \eqref{para eqn} on a domain $\Omega_1 = ({-}R_1, R_1)^2$ where $R_1 = 3 > R = 1.$ { This domain approximation does not effect our analysis because the formulation of the parabolic equation in \eqref{para eqn} is used only inside the domain $\Omega$ when we study the inverse problem. }